 Experience of Operator – This is a tough industry and market.
 Experience doesn’t equate to success every time, but it typically helps.
 If you have great experience, show them, if you don’t, prove to them why your plan will be a success.

 Condition of Hotel – If the hotel already exists, how much of an overhaul is it going to require?
 Have renovations and re-branding been thought through and included in the proposal?
 Impress the investors with a comprehensive plan of how you’re going to enhance what is already working, or how you’re going to renovate what isn’t.

 Generally speaking, lenders will consider the valuation of the asset and calculate a cap rate on the margin of the operations historical profit performance.
-Cap rates are typically calculated on the NOI (net operating income), which is measured after deducting taxes, insurance, 4% capx reserve, 3% management fee and sometimes other line items required by a particular lender.
+Cap rates are typically calculated on the NOI (net operating income), which is measured after deducting taxes, insurance, 4 percent capx reserve, 3 percent management fee and sometimes other line items required by a particular lender.

-Currently, we’ve seen cap rates quoted from 8.5% to 8%, or lower, for premium deals usually associated with premium locations and markets, i.e. Silicon Valley.
+Currently, we’ve seen cap rates quoted from 8.5 percent to 8 percent, or lower, for premium deals usually associated with premium locations and markets, i.e. Silicon Valley.
 Non-recourse financing is difficult, but not impossible, to obtain.

 Investor owners not having the necessary hotel management experience are well advised to engage a professional hotel management company, such as HMGHospitality.com, and a knowledgeable hotel real estate broker with experience in obtaining the best loan rates and conditions.
 It’s absolutely possible to obtain funding, especially if you take these tips to heart.
-If you’re frustrated with your current situation or just want a fresh perspective, contact HMG Hospitality for an in-depth analysis.
+If you’re frustrated with your current situation or just want a fresh perspective, contact us for an in-depth hotel financing analysis.

 Subscribe to our mailing list below and receive our latest news and insights.